open-network-infrastructure/articles-of-association/README.md

 All the financial means of the association are to be permanently and exclusively used towards the goals of the association.

-In case of dissolution of the association all the remaining financial means have to be given to a another legal person domiciled in Switzerland.
+In case of dissolution of the association all the remaining financial means have to be given to another legal person domiciled in Switzerland.
 That other legal person has to be tax-exempt because its purpose is charitable or serving the common good.
 This rule is mandatory. <sup>1</sup>

 The financial year begins on 1st January and ends on 31st December.